 It’s worth noting that my gameplay experience is mainly based on the digital edition.
 However, as this is identical to the Invaders From Afar tabletop version, all the strategies and rules apply to both.

 If you click on an affiliate link and decide to buy something, I will earn a commission – I am a member of the Amazon Associates program.

 What do Invaders From Afar add to Scythe?

-As the title suggests, expansion adds two new playable factions (Togawa and Albion) with their faction mats, miniatures and tokens.
+As the title suggests, the expansion adds two new playable factions (Togawa and Albion) with their faction mats, miniatures, and tokens.
 Starting locations of these factions are already on the original Scythe map, but their origin is a bit further way from Eastern Europe – they come from the far east and the British isles.

-Two new player mats are added and there is now possibility to play with up to 7 players.
+Two new player mats are added and there is now a possibility to play with up to 7 players.
 Two rules are slightly altered for 6 or 7 player games:

 - Crimea’s Wayfare ability is now: Move to any unoccupied farm, as moving to other player’s now-occupied bases makes no sense.

-- Polania’s ability to pick two encounter outcomes is less powerful, since it won’t be able to access that many encounters.
+- Polania’s ability to pick two encounter outcomes is less powerful since it won’t be able to access that many encounters.
 This is mitigated by gaining $3 (at end-game) for each controlled encounter territory.

-New factions are also a bit more challenging to play, so make sure you are familiar with the game, before you try them out.
-For example, they both lack the Speed ability, but start on the mainland already.
+New factions are also a bit more challenging to play, so make sure you are familiar with the game before you try them out.
+For example, they both lack the Speed ability but start on the mainland already.
 That means your movement turns and flag/trap placement must be well-thought-out, as it seriously affects your mobility later on.

 Faction special ability: Exalt